Sandra -- A Neuro-Symbolic Reasoner Based On Descriptions And Situations: Method

 In this section, we describe how a subspace $V_d$ is defined and how to deduce when a description is (\textit{nearly-})satisfied by a situation.
-Notation-wise, we assume that $s \in \mathcal{S}$ and for some $d \in \mathcal{D}$, $V_d$ is the subspace associated with $d$ and $B_d$ is the spanning set (span) of $V_d$.
+Notation-wise, we assume that $s \in \mathcal{S}$ and for some $d \in \mathcal{D}$, $V_d$ is the subspace associated with $d$ and $B_d$ is a spanning set of $V_d$.